 We're Anglican: We're a parish church of the Church of England.
 That means that we are here for everyone, whether they come to church or not.
 We are especially keen to help those who live in our local area - the parish.

 We're Evangelical: We really believe that the Bible can speak directly into our lives today.
 We believe that God saves people here and now.
 It's exciting stuff, and it's real.
 We want to share that.

 We're Relaxed: People can wear what they like to church and we want those with children to relax.
 Christ Church is a family-friendly place.
 We sing a wide range of songs and continue to have a mix of styles in our Sunday services, but we want everyone to feel welcome and involved.

 You are welcome:

-You are welcome to visit us at any time at our 10am service each Sunday.
-Do come along and see for yourself what our community is like.
+You are welcome to join us for our 10am service each Sunday, which is currently taking place online.
 It doesn't matter if you don't know what you believe, or if you've never been to church before.

 A lot of people worry that they might not be good enough for church.
 Don't worry about that: Jesus says that he came for those who feel like they aren't perfect, those that feel that they aren't good enough, those who are poor and broken.